-- To recognise the responsibility and accountability borne by employees and encourage the delegation of decision making to lowest level commensurate with effective service delivery. - To recognise employee contribution and performance in achieving their objectives, including the acquisition of relevant skills and competencies and displaying the knowledge, ability and commitment required. - To be transparent and fair ensuring that all employees receive equal pay for work of equal value having particular regard to gender, race, age and impairment. - To support cost effective flexible working in meeting customer/client requirements and work/life balance for employees.
+- To recognise the responsibility and accountability borne by employees and encourage the delegation of decision making to the lowest level, commensurate with effective service delivery. - To recognise employee contribution and performance in achieving their objectives, including the acquisition of relevant skills and competencies, and displaying the knowledge, ability and commitment required. - To be transparent and fair ensuring that all employees receive equal pay for work of equal value having particular regard to gender, race, age and disability. - To support cost-effective flexible working, in meeting both customer/service requirements and work/life balance for employees.